 The “Internet of Things” (IoT) is a term you’ve probably read in the headlines.
 Perhaps a lot.
 Analysts forecast IoT revenues will reach $3 trillion in 2020 with 30 billion devices expected to be connected through the Internet.

-IPOs of IoT companies like Fitbit and GoPro, along with Google’s investment in driverless cars and $3.2 billion dollar acquisition of Nest’s smart thermostat system, prove the IoT phenomenon is real.
+IPOs of IoT companies along with Google’s investment in driverless cars and $3.2 billion dollar acquisition of Nest’s smart thermostat system, prove the IoT phenomenon is real.

 But as the volume of new IoT devices increases, product launch failure rates have increased dramatically.
 With such a high product design failure rate, IoT companies are left asking themselves:

 - How can we manage our design processes or products better?

 - Can we monetize aspects of the Internet of Things?

 - Where can we use the Internet of Things to embed technologies for remote operation and management of our assets?